On this page:

 - Building relationships: Including skills to make new friends and interact with other people in the community.

-- Strategies for school and study: Including skills to get around the school yard and inclusion in sport curriculum.
+- Strategies for education facilities: Including skills to navigate the school environment or tertiary campus, development of mapping concepts, and inclusion in sport curriculum.

 - Preparing for adulthood: Including skills to shop for groceries, cook basic meals, prepare for working life and learn independent thinking and problem-solving skills.